-600 years before da Vinci’s inspired doodles of his flying machine Ibn Firnas had already flown across the hills above Córdoba’s great mosque, (admittedly, breaking both legs.)
+600 years before da Vinci’s inspired doodles of his flying machine, Ibn Firnas had already flown across the hills above Córdoba’s great mosque (admittedly, breaking both legs).
 In the great city of Córdoba, under the Caliphate, cataract operations were common, mechanical elephants served tea, iced sherbets slaked the thirst, saffron-stained meatballs and the three-course-meal were invented, while the intellect was teased with access to a library that boasted 400,000 books (almost the entire learning of the classical world).
-Ziryab, Córdoba’s ninth century tastemaker – the Terence Conran of his time – added the 5th and 6th string to the lute to give its harmony ‘soul’ and provide the guitar.
+Ziryab, Córdoba’s ninth-century tastemaker – the Terence Conran of his time – added the fifth and sixth string to the lute to give its harmony ‘soul’ and provide the guitar.

-‘From Caliphs to Kings,’ visits the World Heritage protected caves of Granada’s Sacromonte to hear the gypsy wedding ritual, the Zambra.
-In Úbeda, Spain’s most perfect Renaissance city, Sephardic musicians will bring to life the recently discovered 10th century Synagogue with its perfectly preserved mikvah – the ritual bath.
+‘From Caliphs to Kings’ visits the World Heritage protected caves of Granada’s Sacromonte to hear the gypsy wedding ritual, the Zambra.
+In Úbeda, Spain’s most perfect Renaissance city, Sephardic musicians will bring to life the recently discovered tenth-century Synagogue with its perfectly preserved mikvah – the ritual bath.

 Granada.
 The 13th-century Arab palaces of the Alhambra ride high above the city.
 They are often reckoned to be the greatest expression of Moorish art in Spain, with exquisite decoration and a succession of intimate courtyards.
 Adjacent are the 16th-century Palace of Charles V and the Generalife, summer palace of the sultans, with gardens and fountains.
-The Carmen of the Martyrs garden was built by the Catholic monarchs in memory of the Christians that suffered under the Moorish domination.
 Evening performance of ‘Zambra’ Flamenco, a gypsy wedding ritual.

 Granada.
 Morning walk through the Albayzín, the oldest quarter in town, including El Bañuelo (Arab baths) and the elegant, hispano-moresque gardens of the Instituto de Estudios Arabes.
 Climb up to San Nicolás from where there are fine views of the Alhambra.
 The Monasterio de San Jerónimo was the first to be built after the Christian conquest and contains a dazzling altar by Gil de Siloé.
 There is the option to see the Palacios of the Alhambra in a different light with a late evening visit.

 Úbeda.
 In Úbeda walk to the handsome Plaza Vázquez de Molina, flanked by elegant palaces including Vandelvira’s Casa de las Cadenas and the present day parador.
-The church of El Salvador was designed by Diego de Siloé in 1536 while the 14th-cent.
-Casa Mudéjar houses the archeological museum.
+The church of El Salvador was designed by Diego de Siloé in 1536 while the 14th-century Casa Mudéjar houses the archaeological museum.
 Sample some of the famed olive oils of the region at a lunchtime tasting.
-In the evening visit the 10th-cent.
-Sinagoga del Agua with a private performance of Sephardic music.
+In the evening visit the 10th-century Sinagoga del Agua with a private performance of Sephardic music.

 Córdoba.
 Morning visit to the Archaeological Museum, housed in a Renaissance mansion, with a fine collection of Roman and Arab pieces.
-The Fine Arts Museum, with Plateresque façade and one delightful ceiling, houses some good Spanish paintings.
-Visit the Alcázar, mediaeval with earlier architectural remains (and good Roman mosaics).
+Visit the Alcázar, medieval with earlier architectural remains (and good Roman mosaics).
 In the afternoon drive out to the excavations of Medina Azahara, with remains of a huge and luxurious 10th-century palace complex.

 Drive back to Málaga via the pretty town of Antequera.
-The flight arrives at London City at c.7.30pm.
+The flight arrives at London Gatwick at c.
+7.30pm.

 Price, per person

-Air travel (economy class) with British Airways (Embraer E190); private coach; accommodation as described below; breakfasts, 1 lunch and 7 dinners (including a tapas walk), with wine, water, coffee; all admissions; all tips for waiters, drivers, guides; all taxes; the services of the lecturer, tour manager and local guides.
+Air travel (economy class) with British Airways (Airbus 320); private coach; accommodation as described below; breakfasts, 2 lunches and 6 dinners with wine, water, coffee; all admissions; all tips for waiters, drivers, guides; all taxes; the services of the lecturer, tour manager and local guides.

-In Málaga: Hotel Molina Lario, a functional and comfortable 4-star hotel in the centre.
-In Granada: AC Palacio de Santa Paula, a 5-star hotel in a converted convent, close to the Royal Chapel; rooms are comfortable and contemporary.
-In Úbeda: Parador de Úbeda, a 4-star Parador in a Renaissance palace on the most handsome square in town; comfortable rooms, traditionally furnished.
-In Córdoba: NH Amistad Córdoba, a 4-star hotel in a converted 18th-century mansion; a short walk from the mosque.
+Hotel Molina Lario: functional, comfortable 4-star hotel in the centre.
+AC Palacio de Santa Paula, Granada: 5-star hotel in a converted convent, close to the Royal Chapel; rooms are comfortable and contemporary.
+Parador de Úbeda: 4-star parador in a Renaissance palace on the most handsome square in town; comfortable rooms, traditionally furnished.
+NH Collection Amistad Córdoba: 4-star hotel in a converted 18th-century mansion, a short walk from the mosque.
+Single rooms are doubles for sole use throughout.

 There is a lot of walking, some of it uphill and some over uneven ground.
+A good level of fitness is essential.
+You will be on your feet for lengthy stretches of time.
 Average distance by coach per day: 36 miles.

 Between 10 and 22 participants.